Understanding LLM Reasoning for Abstractive Summarization: Experimental Setup

 \subsection{Datasets}

-{ As shown in Table~\ref{tab:dataset_statistics}, we use an evaluation suite of eight representative datasets, which are categorized into three groups based on their input structure and task type.
+{ As shown in Table~\ref{tab:dataset_statistics}, we use an evaluation suite of eight representative datasets covering multiple domains~\cite{chu2025domaino1s}, which are categorized into three groups based on their input structure and task type.
 Full details on data pre-processing are provided in Appendix~\ref{app:implementation_details}.

 \textit{Short-Form Documents:} (1) \textbf{CNN/DM}~\cite{hermann2015teaching} contains concise news articles paired with human-written highlights.
 (2) \textbf{SAMSum}~\cite{gliwa2019samsum} includes messenger-style dialogues and short abstractive summaries.
 (3) \textbf{Reddit}~\cite{kim2019abstractive} features informal, user-generated posts from the TIFU subreddit.
 (4) \textbf{WikiHow}~\cite{koupaee2018wikihow} provides instructional articles with step-wise summaries.
 These datasets show the single-document summarization (SDS) setting, with short inputs (100–700 tokens) and moderate compression ratios.